 MEMBERS OF CALIFORNIA CHAPTER-ONLY

 Any person whose work or interest is in furthering the purpose of the Chapter may join the California Chapter without joining the American Planning Association.
-These members shall be classified as “Chapter-Only members,” shall pay Chapter-Only member dues as set by the Board, may hold any Chapter or Section office except Chapter President, President-Elect, Vice President for Conferences, Vice President for Professional Development, and may vote in Chapter and Section elections.
+These members shall be classified as “Chapter-Only members,” shall pay Chapter-Only member dues as set by the Board, may hold any Chapter or Section office except Chapter President, President-Elect, Vice President for Conferences, Vice President for Professional Development, Vice President for Administration, or Section Treasurer, and may vote in Chapter and Section elections.
 Chapter-Only members will receive all Chapter and Section publications and communications, shall be granted member access to the Chapter website, and shall receive all other services provided by the Chapter.
 However, Chapter-Only members will not be eligible to be members of AICP, as prescribed by APA and AICP Bylaws.

 Article 4.
 CHAPTER BOARD OF DIRECTORS